 The arid areas that were lake or sea basins in the recent geological past that slowly dried up, for example the areas around the Great Salt Lake (Utah; Lake Bonneville as a glacial lake), around the Caspian and Aral lakes (Central Asia), around the Tuz Gölü (Central Anatolia), Dead Sea in the Middle East (Lake Lisan as a glacial lake), Lago Enriquillo (Hispaniola), Dasht-e Nawor (Afghanistan) and others, are also depleted.

-When there is a strong surf on arid sea coasts, seawater is finely atomized, the salt water droplets dry out and the salt dust is blown many kilometres inland.
+When there is a strong surf on arid sea coasts, seawater is finely atomized, the salt water droplets dry out and the salt dust is blown as aerosol many kilometres inland.
 It is either deposited as such or added to the soil by rain or fog.
 This process also takes place in humid areas, but in these the deposited salt is constantly washed out and returned to the sea by rivers (cyclic salt).
 In arid areas without runoff, on the other hand, the salt accumulates.
 The brackish conditions of the Outer Namib and the arid parts of W-Australia can be traced back to this cause.
 If salt flats have developed in the depressions, the wind can blow salt dust from them further.
 But even far from the coasts, rain (with 10 to 20 ppm NaCl) steadily brings traces of salt with it.

 Brackage can also occur when spring water loaded with salt comes to the surface, for example in the northern Caspian lowlands.
 In this case, it is salt from sea basins that dried up in earlier geological times (Permian, Muschelkalk), which forms deposits at greater depths.
-In arid areas this salt accumulates, in humid areas (salt springs for example in Bad Salzuflen, Salzdetfurth, Salzgitter, Salzburg) it is in turn rapidly discharged to the sea.
+In arid areas this salt accumulates, in humid areas (salt springs for example in Bad Salzuflen, Salzdetfurth, Salzgitter, Salzburg, all in Middle Europe, with the term “Salz” = salt) it is in turn rapidly discharged to the sea.

 In the deserts, after each rainfall, a shift of salt takes place from the higher parts of the relief to the lower ones, so that the depressions dry up.
 If the sedimentary rocks are very saline and precipitation is very low, as for example around Cairo-Heluan or in central Iran, the soil of the plateau sites may also contain salt.
 In the rainless central Sahara, no salt displacement takes place, thus salt accumulation in depressions is completely absent.

-For the plants, it is not the salt content of the soil - calculated on the dry weight - that is important, but the salt concentration of the soil solution in the root region.
+For the plants, it is not the salt content of the soil - calculated on the dry weight - that is important, but the salt concentration of the soil solution in the rooted soil region.
 In weakly saline soils, which are dry at the same time, the concentration is often higher than in strongly brackish but wet soils.

 Salt displacement is also brought about by evaporation from the soil surface if the groundwater is less than 1 m below the surface, so that it can rise capillary to the soil surface; a salt crust forms at the surface (◘ Fig. A-26), even if the groundwater contains only very small amounts of salt (◘ Fig. A-27).
 The salt always precipitates where the capillary water flow finds its end; these are the highest points of the micro-relief (◘ Fig. A-28).